Cosmic Microwave Background Anisotropy numerical solution (CMBAns) I: An introduction to $C_l$ calculation: Introduction

 The theory of cosmological perturbations for standard model cosmology was first developed by Lifshitz~\citep{Lifshitz1946} and later was reviewed by many others~\citep{Lifshitz1963}.
 The subsequent research works are summarized in review articles~\citep{Kodama1984,Mukhanov1992}, in books and in theses~\citep{Weinberg2008cosmology,Tassev2011}.
 Lifshitz used the synchronous gauge for formulating the linear perturbation theory.
 Later, Bardeen and others developed the perturbation theory in the conformal gauge due to some complications with the synchronous gauge, such as the appearance of the coordinate singularity \citep{Kodama1984,Bardeen1980} etc. The conformal gauge is more frequently used for analytical calculations of the cosmological perturbation equations.
 However, the synchronous gauges are preferred for the numerical calculations due to the stability issues~\citep{Montani2011,Hu2004}.

 The Boltzmann codes have been in use in cosmology for a long time to calculate the CMB angular power spectrum.
 The first of such code provided in the public domain was \texttt{COSMICS} \citep{Ma1995}, written by Ma and Bertschinger.
 Later, Seljac and Zaldarriaga developed \texttt{CMBFAST} \citep{Seljak1996,Zaldarriaga2000}, in which the line-of-sight integration method was used to make the power spectrum calculation faster.
-Since then, several packages utilizing Boltzmann codes, such as \texttt{CAMB}~\citep{CAMB-1}, \texttt{CMBEasy} \citep{Doran2005}, \texttt{CLASS}~\citep{lesgourgues2011cosmic}, etc., have come into existence.
+Since then, several packages utilizing Boltzmann codes, such as \texttt{CAMB}~\citep{CAMB-1}, \texttt{CMBEasy} \citep{Doran2005}, \texttt{CLASS}~\citep{lesgourgues2011cosmic, blas2011cosmic, lesgourgues2011cosmic1, lesgourgues2011cosmic2}, \texttt{PyCosmo}~\citep{refregier2018pycosmo} etc., have come into existence.
 In this paper, we describe a new Boltzmann code, called \texttt{CMBAns} (Cosmic Microwave Background Anisotropy numerical solution).
 The package is based on \texttt{CMBFAST} and was initially developed in 2010 for a variety of CMB studies~\citep{Das2010,Das2013a,Das:2013sca}.

-There are three principal motivations behind developing the \texttt{CMBAns}.
+There are three principal motivations behind developing \texttt{CMBAns}.
 First of all, in future CMB missions, the precision of the CMB measurements will improve drastically.
 Hence, the Boltzmann packages should be able to calculate the CMB power spectrum very accurately up to high multipoles.
-Secondly, different Markov Chain Monte Carlo (MCMC) packages, such as CosmoMC \citep{Lewis2002,Lewis2013}, SCoPE \citep{scope}, AnalyzeThis \citep{Doran2004}, etc, which are often used to estimate the cosmological parameters, typically require $10^{3}$ - $10^{4}$ evaluations of Boltzmann codes.
+Secondly, different Markov Chain Monte Carlo (MCMC) packages, such as \texttt{CosmoMC} \citep{Lewis2002,Lewis2013}, \texttt{SCoPE} \citep{scope}, \texttt{AnalyzeThis} \citep{Doran2004}, etc, which are often used to estimate the cosmological parameters, typically require $10^{3}$ - $10^{4}$ evaluations of Boltzmann codes.
 Therefore, the Boltzmann code should be able to calculate the CMB power spectrum fast and efficiently.
 Thirdly, most of the present Boltzmann codes follow a monolithic architecture design and are not modular.
 Therefore, it is difficult to add any new feature in the package and the functions cannot be used independently.
 Users cannot write their own packages and use existing functions without an extensive knowledge of the entire source code.
-To overcome this limitation, \texttt{CMBAns} consists of stand-alone codes, as well as some user-defined functions that users can use to write their codes.
+To overcome this limitation, \texttt{CLASS} code introduced a modular architecture. \texttt{CMBAns} is also written in a modular format.
+It consists of several stand-alone codes, as well as some user-defined functions that users can use to write their codes.